kremalicious/blog/content/articles/2020-05-08-uses/index.md

   My font manager of choice.
 Nice and simple.

 - **[Sip](https://sipapp.io)**
-  Use this to pick colors from everywhere on the screen.
+  Using this to pick colors from everywhere on the screen.

 - **[ImageOptim](https://imageoptim.com)**
-  Every bitmap asset I create goes through this app to keep file size small.
+  Every bitmap asset I put into production goes through this app to keep file size small.

 ### Photos